I’ve been shipping software since 1999.

 The flagship engagement

-The longest thread is my work since 2014 with what used to be called AIANTA — the American Indian Alaska Native Tourism Association, now AIT (American Indigenous Tourism) after their 2025 name change.
+The longest thread is my work since 2014 with AIT — American Indigenous Tourism, the national association for tribal tourism (renamed in 2025).
 For over a decade I’ve operated both the public platform, destinationnativeamerica.com, and the internal hub that runs their membership, grants, and events — plus the AI-curated brief their leadership reads every Monday morning.
 It’s the deepest case study on the site and a good picture of what a long fractional-CTO engagement actually looks like.
 The full story is here.

 We use the things we sell